Sinéad Quinn: Live performances and songwriting

 Both before and after Fame Academy, Quinn was a keen songwriter and performer.
 The show allowed her to develop her songwriting talents and provided her with her first ever singing lessons.
 The Fame Academy Tour, which followed the series, gave Quinn her first major public performances outside a TV studio.

 In the years since leaving Fame Academy, she has had a regular list of public performances.
 With the backing of a guitar-based group, she went on a university tour in 2003.
 She played to a full-house at Music Live 2003 at the National Exhibition Centre and, in 2005, she supported Children in Need with a performance and sang at the switch-on of Christmas lights in Coventry.

 She took part in RTÉ's TV show The Lyrics Board, and on New Year's Eve 2005 performed on RTÉ's Everyone's a Winner, singing Sheryl Crow's "Everyday Is a Winding Road".
 Late in 2005 Quinn was invited by the Irish President Mary McAleese "to a reception to celebrate [her] contribution to the entertainment industry in Ireland" at the President's official residence, Áras an Uachtaráin.

 Quinn played the role of Beth in the 2007 live tour of Jeff Wayne's Musical Version of The War of the Worlds.
 The same year, she performed at and judged the regional finals for Girl Guiding UK's talent competition Guiding Star. and also appeared at the Grand Final in Sheffield on 30 June 2007 as a performer and a judge.

 Whilst she concentrated on smaller concerts in 2008, mainly in locations in London, Quinn was also the support act for Lulu at the Chichester Festivities in July 2008.

 Since May 2009 Quinn has been performing as part of Sinéad and The Dawnbreakers.
 The band have been playing all over the country at various venues and festivals.
 They played at the Little World Festival in Meribel, France both years it has been running.
 Her husband Paul Stewart is the drummer for the band.

+Quinn now plays corporate and private gigs and works at Electric Umbrella in London, which uses music therapy to work with adults with disabilities.

 Personal life

-Born in Irvinestown, County Fermanagh, Northern Ireland, Quinn is the second child of Gerry and Philomena Quinn.
+Born in Irvinestown, County Fermanagh, Northern Ireland, Quinn is the third child of Gerry and Philomena Quinn.
 She studied at the University of Hull.

-On 6 December 2008, Quinn married Paul Stewart at the Sacred Heart Church in Irvinestown.
-They became engaged on 9 October 2007.
+On 9 October 2007, she became engaged to Paul Stewart and they married on 6 December 2008, at the Sacred Heart Church in Irvinestown.
+They have three children.